Zdeněk Nytra

-Zdeněk Nytra (born 6 October 1961) is a Czech politician who has been Senator from Ostrava since 2016.
+Zdeněk Nytra (born 6 October 1961) is a Czech politician.
+He has been Senator from Ostrava since 2016.

 Biography

-He studied at Technical University of Ostrava.
+Nytra studied at Technical University of Ostrava.
 He became a professional fireman in 1984.
 He started as a commander of Fireman's corp for protection of trains in Ostrava.
 He joined Firemen's security corps of Ostrava in 1991.
 In 2001 he became Chairman of Firemen's security corps of Moravian-Silesian Region.

 Political career

 He ran for Proskovice municipal assembly in 2002 election as a candidate of the Civic Democratic Party.
 He wasn't elected but in 2006 he became a member of Moravská Ostrava a Přívoz assembly.
 He was reelected in 2010 and 2014 election.

 He decided to run for Senate in 2016 election.
 He officially ran as an independent but was supported by Civic Democratic Party, TOP 09 and Freeholder Party of the Czech Republic.
 He advanced to the second round and narrowly defeated Liana Janáčková.